SmalkiGroove/heroes-expansion/doc/HEROES.md

 __DOUGAL :__
 Archer Commander - Knight

-• All Archers in hero's army gain +1 to their Attack and Defence for every two levels of the hero.
+• All Archers in hero's army gain +1 to their Attack and Defense for every two levels of the hero.
 • Archers play first in combats.
 • Hero can train Peasants into Archers for free when standing in the entrance of a Haven town.
 The amount is equal to the town's Training Grounds capacity per week.